mathieuheliot/docker-continous/README.md

-# Containers
+# Docker Continous
-Contenedor is a POC application to CI/CD deploy an simple application with Docker and GitLab.
+Docker Continous is a sample application to illustrate how to continous integrate and deploy an application with Docker and GitLab CI/CD.

 ## Installation
 - npm install